BlueDotBrigade/weevil/README.md

 | [![Lines of code](https://img.shields.io/tokei/lines/github/BlueDotBrigade/Weevil.svg)](https://github.com/BlueDotBrigade/weevil/) | Total number of lines of code. |
 | [![Last Commit](https://img.shields.io/github/last-commit/BlueDotBrigade/Weevil/main.svg)](https://github.com/BlueDotBrigade/weevil/commits/main) | Indicates when the repository was last updated. |

+### General

+- When working on the WPF application, please be sure to follow the [Style Guide][StyleGuide] for the user interface.

 ### Compiling

 The following steps outline how to build Weevil's WPF application: